 I remember the conversation when we decided to leave a box of tissues by the computer.
 It was a practical conversation about what was required if we were to succeed and still be able to see the manuals and screen while we were learning.

 We didn’t give our frustration much attention we would simply sit there and cry, dab our eyes with the tissues and blow our noses.

 We had no formal training in computers and no help from teachers let alone Google.
 Google was not to be invented for at least fifteen years later.

 It was such a stretch — the pain of it was like purposely using a pair of pliers to slowly… and with great conviction….pull out our own finger-nails, one by one…

 It felt like an excruciating type of self-torture that was not to be ceased until the goal was reached.

 You people who have never lived without Google simply can’t understand that at that time you had to get in your car and during opening hours — which was mainly work hours — go into to the library or a bookshop to get the books.
-To make it even harder back then shops and libaries didn’t open after hours very much.
+To make it even harder back then shops and libraries didn’t open after hours.

 Sometimes I would go to a library or bookshop and have to order the book and it would take a couple of weeks or a month or two to arrive.
 This is the way it was then.

 Many of the computer tomes at the time were written by geeks not educators so they were really difficult to decipher and almost impossible to understand.
 All at once we were learning geek language, DOS and then finally the actual language we were going to program in such as “C” or “C++” etc.

 I never did get to the programming as I was working to fund the whole event.